How to Plan for Retirement From Your 20s to Your 60s

 Opening a Roth IRA is a great way to supplement your savings if you’ve only been investing in your 401(k) thus far.
 A Roth IRA is a solid bet because you’ll get tax-free money in retirement.

-In both 2020 and 2021, you can contribute up to $6,000, or $7,000 if you’re over 50.
-The deadline to contribute isn’t until tax day for any given year, so you can still make 2020 contributions until April 15, 2021.
+In 2023, you can contribute up to $6,500 if you’re younger than 50.
+The deadline to contribute isn’t until tax day for any given year, so you can still make contributions for 2022 (the limit is $6.000) until April 18, 2023.
 If you earn too much to fund a Roth IRA, or you want the tax break now (even though it means paying taxes in retirement), you can contribute to a traditional IRA.

 Avoid Mixing Retirement Money With Other Savings